hacdias/hacdias.com/content/resume/index.md

 </div>

 I am a Software Engineer who cares about the web, user agency, identity, decentralization, and building impactful products and tools for both users and developers.
-I am an an eager learning and always up for new challenges.
+In the past years, I worked on decentralized, peer-to-peer, content-addressed networks.
+More recently, I have been working on enabling developers integrate decentralized identity wallets into their platforms.
+I am an eager learner and always up for new challenges.

 ## 💼 Experience {#experience}